Are Businesses Digitally Transforming or Stuck in Neutral

 - Outlander is the label 29% of respondents placed upon themselves in relation to cloud migration.

-- Enhanced automated processes and workflows are in place among 18% of respondents with an additional 42% citing they are in the process of doing so.
+- In the most recent state of information management report, enhanced automated processes and workflows are in place among 18% of respondents with an additional 42% citing they are in the process of doing so.

 - When asked about mobile use for information access, business applications, and process interactions, 39% of respondents see themselves as Trailblazers in their personal lives and 31% in their business lives.